National Council of Resistance of Iran: Global reception

-Dick Armey (the former House majority leader 1995–2003) suggested that the State Department wrongly included MEK in the terrorist list from the beginning.
+Dick Armey suggested that the State Department wrongly included MEK in the terrorist list from the beginning.
 Alireza Jafarzadeh was its official representative in the US until the Washington office was closed by the US State Department in 2002 on the grounds that it was only a front group for the MEK by then listed as a terrorist organisation in the US.
 It has been alleged that the inclusion of NCRI and MEK in the list was a token offered to the Iranian government rather than based on the facts of the matter.
 According to the Wall Street Journal "Senior diplomats in the Clinton administration say the MEK figured prominently as a bargaining chip in a bridge-building effort with Tehran."
 The Journal added that: In 1997, the State Department added the MEK to a list of global terrorist organizations as "a signal" of the US's desire for rapprochement with Tehran's reformists, said Martin Indyk, who at the time was assistant secretary of state for Near East Affairs.
 President Khatami's government "considered it a pretty big deal," Indyk said.

 The European Union in May 2004 implied that NCRI is part of the People's Mujahedin of Iran and excluded the NCRI itself from a list of organisations considered to be terrorist organisations, including the People's Mujahedin of Iran "minus the National Council of Resistance of Iran" on its list of terrorist organisations.

 On January 26, 2009, EU Council of Ministers agreed to remove the MEK from the EU terror list.
 The group said it was the outcome of a "seven-year-long legal and political battle".
 The European Union had previously listed the MEK on its list but excluded the NCRI itself from the list of organizations considered to be terrorist organizations.
-According to some sources, it has an active global network, and engages in propaganda and lobbying in many Western capitals.
+According to some sources, it has an active global network.